KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 An indirection level is introduced to avoid replicating the same XMP metadata in multiple glTF nodes.
 XMP metadatas are defined within a dictionary property in the glTF scene description file by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_xmp` object.
 The `KHR_xmp` object defines two properties:

-* `namespaces` : a dictionary mapping XMP [namespaces](https://github.com/adobe/xmp-docs/blob/master/Namespaces.md) to the URI where they are defined.
+* `@context` : a dictionary mapping XMP [namespaces](https://github.com/adobe/xmp-docs/blob/master/Namespaces.md) to the URI where they are defined.
 * `packets`: an array of metadata packets referencing the namespaces defined in the `namespaces` dictionary.

 The following example defines a glTF scene with a sample XMP metadata.